Detailed information about the 100 most recent patent applications.

 ✓ Filing a Notice of Appeal is strategically valuable.
 The act of filing often prompts favorable reconsideration during the mandatory appeal conference.

-Examiner KHATRI, ANIL works in Art Unit 2191 and has examined 830 patent applications in our dataset.
-With an allowance rate of 90.7%, this examiner has an above-average tendency to allow applications.
-Applications typically reach final disposition in approximately 20 months.
+Examiner KHATRI, ANIL works in Art Unit 2191 and has examined 1,053 patent applications in our dataset.
+With an allowance rate of 92.2%, this examiner allows applications at a higher rate than most examiners at the USPTO.
+Applications typically reach final disposition in approximately 21 months.

-Examiner KHATRI, ANIL's allowance rate of 90.7% places them in the 73% percentile among all USPTO examiners.
-This examiner has an above-average tendency to allow applications.
+Examiner KHATRI, ANIL's allowance rate of 92.2% places them in the 78% percentile among all USPTO examiners.
+This examiner is more likely to allow applications than most examiners at the USPTO.

-Conducting an examiner interview provides a +32.2% benefit to allowance rate for applications examined by KHATRI, ANIL.
-This interview benefit is in the 83% percentile among all examiners.
-Recommendation: Interviews are highly effective with this examiner and should be strongly considered as a prosecution strategy.
-Per MPEP § 713.10, interviews are available at any time before the Notice of Allowance is mailed or jurisdiction transfers to the PTAB.
+Conducting an examiner interview provides a +25.6% benefit to allowance rate for applications examined by KHATRI, ANIL.
+This interview benefit is in the 72% percentile among all examiners.
+Recommendation: Interviews provide an above-average benefit with this examiner and are worth considering.

 When applicants file an RCE with this examiner, 44.1% of applications are subsequently allowed.
 This success rate is in the 95% percentile among all examiners.
 Strategic Insight: RCEs are highly effective with this examiner compared to others.
 If you receive a final rejection, filing an RCE with substantive amendments or arguments has a strong likelihood of success.